adarshkr/ember-concepts/content/posts/ember-object-model.md

 console.log( NonVeg.get("toppings") ); // ["Babycorn", "Jalapeno", "Chicken Tikka"]
 ```

 Why did this toppings mutation happen?
 The problem started when we added an array to our prototype when defining the Pizza class.
 This array was then shared with each object instantiated from Pizza.
-Pizza lovers may not like <code>this</code>.
+Pizza lovers may not like `this`.

 ### Now you might be thinking how to keep pizza lovers happy without messing up with toppings ?